dkosmari/Papaya-HUD/README.md

  - GPU utilization.
 Note: this will lower the frame rate for some games.

- - Network configuration (WiFi SSID, or Ethernet).
+ - Network profile (WiFi SSID, Ethernet, or none).

  - Network bandwidth.

  - Filesystem performance.

  - Button presses per second.

+ - Battery level.

 You can also use a button shortcut to toggle the HUD on or off.
 By default it's **TV + L** on the gamepad, but you can change it in the plugin config menu (**L + DOWN + SELECT**).